kyma-project/cli/docs/gen-docs/kyma_alpha_verify_module.md

 ### Detailed description

-Kyma modules can be cryptographically signed to make sure they are correct and distributed by a trusted authority.
+Kyma modules can be cryptographically signed to ensure they are correct and distributed by a trusted authority.
 This command verifies the authenticity of a given module.

 ```bash